Career Timeline of Mookie Betts: Major Achievements and Milestones

 2013: Played for Greenville Drive

-Mookie Betts started the 2013 season with the Greenville Drive, batting .296 and being selected to the South Atlantic League All-Star Game.
+Mookie Betts started the 2013 season with the Greenville Drive.
+In 76 games, he batted .296 and was selected to the South Atlantic League All-Star Game.

-On July 9, 2013, Mookie Betts was promoted to the Salem Red Sox, completing the season with a combined .314 average, 15 home runs, and 38 steals between Greenville and Salem.
+On July 9, 2013, Mookie Betts was promoted to the Salem Red Sox.
 He was named Offensive Player of the Year and Breakout Player of the Year in the Boston minor league system.

 June 28, 2014: Promoted to the Red Sox

 On June 28, 2014, Mookie Betts was promoted to the Boston Red Sox.
-He was selected for the All-Star Futures Game but was replaced due to the promotion.
+He had previously been selected for the All-Star Futures Game, but was replaced following his promotion to the Major Leagues.

 2014: Split Season Between AA, AAA, and MLB

-In 2014, Mookie Betts split the season fairly evenly between AA, AAA, and MLB, playing 52 major league games and hitting .291 with five home runs for the Red Sox.
+During the 2014 season, Mookie Betts split his time fairly evenly between AA, AAA, and MLB, playing 52 major league games.
+He performed well for the Red Sox, hitting .291 with five home runs, and played over half his innings in center field.

 2014: MLB Debut

-On April 13, 2015, during the home opener at Fenway Park against the Washington Nationals, Mookie Betts robbed Bryce Harper of a home run, stole two bases on one play, and hit a home run into the Monster seats in the first three innings.
+On April 13, 2015, in the home opener at Fenway Park against the Washington Nationals, Mookie Betts robbed Bryce Harper of a home run, stole two bases on one play, and hit a home run into the Monster seats.

 2016: Moved to Right Field